.tmb-ptitle-mob.jpg?sfvrsn=b9f48d0_2)

 Woodside established a carbon business in 2018 in order to develop a portfolio of carbon credits.

-We are also investing in the new energy products and lower carbon services our customers need as they decarbonise.
-This includes progressing opportunities such as CCS and CCU.
-We have a target to invest US$5 billion in new energy products and lower carbon services by 2030.1,2 We have also adopted a new emissions abatement target to take final investment decisions on new energy products and lower carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.3,4
+We have a scope 3 target of US$5 billion investment in new energy products and lower-carbon services by 2030.2,3 We also have an emissions abatement target to take final investment decisions on new energy products and lower-carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.3,4

 The role of carbon credits in our decarbonisation plans